 Steps to Apply

 Step 1.
-Complete your University Application
+Complete your Application for Graduate Studies at SFU

 Upload all documents to the online application.
 We will not evaluate documents sent as email attachments before you apply.

 Step 2.
-Submit your application fee
+Submit your non-refundable application fee

 Step 3.
 Upload your transcripts